ibrokemypie/magickbot/README.md

 Binary will be installed to your `GOPATH` (likely $HOME/go/bin).

+Depends on go with modules support and imagemagick v7+.

 ## Usage

 Run `magickbot`, first time running will prompt for oauth authentication for your bot user and instance.